Fostering Climate Resilience: Socio-Economic Effects of Improved Urban Drainage in Bangladesh

 Intervention(s)

 Our project studies the effects of an improvement of urban drainage infrastructure funded by the KfW in the city of Barishal, Bangladesh, on climate resilience of affected households.
-The intervention consists of improvement of the existing urban drainage network in the commercial center of the city, since the current network is not able to handle the demands under heavy rainfall which leads to frequent flooding.
+The intervention consists of improvement of the existing urban drainage network in the urban center of the city, since the current network is not able to handle the demands under heavy rainfall which leads to frequent flooding.

 Intervention (Hidden)